 We are happy to help you understand your in-network and out-of-network benefits for a particular plan.

-Roamers Therapy is currently accepting/ in-network with:
+All Roamers Therapy clinicians are currently in-network with:

-Blue Cross Blue Shield -PPO
+Blue Cross Blue Shield PPO

-Out of network provider
+Out of network clients

 If you do not have the above mentioned insurances, then Roamers Therapy is a private practice that is considered an out-of-network provider.
 This means that you will pay for sessions and seek potential reimbursement from your insurance that are available through out-of-network benefits.